| Return

 and thank God did not see combat in the recent conflict.
 We still pray

 for his fellow Marines and servicemen and woman every day.
+Since my folks

 still live in the Albany area, we get back there about once a year.